spacetelescope/poppy/docs/relnotes.rst

 *2022 January 28*

-This is a minor release for the JWST Calibration Pipeline team
+This is a minor release, mostly to accomodate upstream changes in recent numpy and astropy versions.

 **Software Infrastructure Updates and Internals:**
- * Updates code due to changes in Astropy API (:pr:`482` by :user:`WilliamJamieson`)
+ * Update code due to changes in Astropy API (:pr:`482` by :user:`WilliamJamieson`)
+ * Update one test for numerical robustness with numpy's use of Intel avx512 instructions on some platforms (:pr:`487` by :user:`shanosborne`)
  * Fix spelling mistakes across code base  (:pr:`479` by :user:`jsoref`)
  * Updates to recommended (not minimum) dependency versions to track latest numpy, matplotlib, etc (various PRs by :user:`shanosborne`)